Claims information for employers

 An early intervention program that pays for medical treatment costs for an injured or ill employee, may assist with returning the employee to health and work sooner, rather than waiting for a determination on liability.

 If liability is accepted, you will be able to claim reimbursement for treatment costs incurred by the employee in relation to their claim from the accepted date of injury.
 This may include reasonable medical treatment provided under an early intervention program.
 If liability for the employee’s injury is denied, the cost of treatment will not be reimbursed.

 Treatment should be ‘reasonable’ and at a cost that is deemed ‘appropriate,’ in accordance with the clinical framework for the delivery of health services.
 Treatment should be recommended in writing by the employee’s treating health practitioner and appropriate for the compensable condition claimed.
 Physiotherapy or Psychology treatment is considered ‘reasonable’ to a limit of five consecutive sessions before a treatment notification plan from the treating practitioner is required.
 A claims manager will review and determine if the treatment will be reimbursed ince teh claim has been accepted.

 If the cost of treatment provided as part of the early intervention program exceeds scheduled limits, you will be liable for the gap amount.
-A full list of the fee schedule can be found on our website at the rates for medical and allied health treatment webpage.
+A list of some fee schedules can be found on our website at the rates for medical and allied health treatment webpage.